aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 ### Step 4: Save the Result – Convert Graphics to PNG

 Finally, persist the bitmap as a PNG file.
+This step **saves the bitmap as PNG** while preserving colors and transparency.

 ```csharp
 bitmap.Save("Your Document Directory" + @"CoordinateSystemsTransformations\WorldTransformation_out.png");